Deguello Report

-The Deguello Report on the American Right Wing (sometimes called just Deguello, the Deguello Communication, or the Deguello Report) is an anonymously written, 54-page report that purports to document the supposed infiltration of the far-right movement in the United States by Jews, socialists, and homosexuals.
-The report itself claims to be written by intelligence agents sympathetic to the movement.
-It was not formally published, but began to circulate among members of the far-right in 1976.
-It was published in 2000 in the Encyclopedia of White Power, which collected primary sources relevant to the far-right, listing the report as one of two "movement reports".
+The Deguello Report on the American Right Wing (Note: Also called Deguello, the Deguello Communication, or the Deguello Report) is an anonymously written, 54-page report that purports to document the infiltration of the far-right movement in the United States by Jews, socialists, and homosexuals.
+The report itself claims it was written by intelligence agents sympathetic to the movement.
+It was distributed to several members of the far right in 1976.
+The report is conspiratorial and has been described as an example of the paranoid ideology of the American far right in the 1970s.